gorlapraveen/firefox_b2b_comm_radio_addon/README.md

 within the Radio frequency range with the helpful combination of [GNU radio](https://gnuradio.org)-Software Defined Radio(SDR software + RF Hardware) with Firefox web browser addon.

-**Problem:**
+   * **Problem:**
-1. When user is refused for Internet connection(Wireless/Wired).
+     * * When user is refused for Internet connection(Wireless/Wired).
-2. When Specific user is censored to access Web.
+     * * When Specific user is censored to access Web.

-**The Objectives and Implementations of This project includes:**
+   * **The Objectives and Implementations of This project includes:**
-1. Establishing the Radio communication between two or more systems by establishing communication between two or more open browsers within the Radiofrequency range.
+     * * Establishing the Radio communication between two or more systems by establishing communication between two or more [open browsers] systems within the Radiofrequency range.
-2. This is by integrating (Firefox) browser with GNU radio -and SDR Hardware.
-Taking the advantage of developing and implementing
+     * * This is by integrating (Firefox) browser with GNU radio -and SDR Hardware.
+Taking the advantage of developing and implementing [Firefox] addon(s).
-Firefox addon(s).
-3. Taking the advantage of complete Open policy implementation.
+     * * Taking the advantage of complete Open policy implementation.

 **System Design Implementation**: [HERE]( /Design-docs/README.md )